- Common dolphin taken from Cunard's Queen Elizabeth in the Strait of Gibraltar during OceanWatch 2015.

 Thank you to all of our partners for taking part in ORCA OceanWatch.

-The following companies are taking part in ORCA OceanWatch 2016: Brittany Ferries, Caledonian MacBrayne, Carnival UK (Cunard & P&O Ferries), DFDS Seaways, Isle of Man Steam Packet Company, Isles of Scilly Travel, NorthLink Ferries, P&O Ferries, Portsmouth International Port, Red Funnel, Royal Navy, Saga, The Chamber of Shipping and WightLink.
+The following companies took part in ORCA OceanWatch 2016: Brittany Ferries, Caledonian MacBrayne, Carnival UK (Cunard & P&O Ferries), DFDS Seaways, Isle of Man Steam Packet Company, Isles of Scilly Travel, John O'Groats Ferries, NorthLink Ferries, P&O Ferries, Portsmouth International Port, Red Funnel, Royal Navy, Saga, The Chamber of Shipping and WightLink.

-- ORCA patron Chris Packham with Anna and representatives from Portsmouth International Port and Brittany Ferries at the ORCA OceanWatch launch, July 2-15
+- ORCA patron Chris Packham with Anna Bunney, ORCA's Community Wildlife Officer, and representatives from Portsmouth International Port and Brittany Ferries, celebrating the success of ORCA OceanWatch 2015

 - Bottlenose dolphin seen during OceanWatch 2015